 Maria holds a Ph.D. in Interdisciplinary Arts and Sciences with a concentration in creativity, learning and human development and her research focused on Playback theatre and character education.
 Maria also holds a Master's degree in counseling and a Bachelor's degree in psychology.

 She was a Teaching Artist with the N.C.
-Wolf Trap program for three years and her teaching and professional training experience includes serving as adjunct faculty for 3 1/2 years at CPCC in the Human Services Program and for the past four years in the the Teacher Education program.
-Maria also facilitates workshops for counselors and educators both at CCH and on site.
-Her areas of expertise include creativity/personal growth, domestic violence, sexual trauma, child abuse and interpersonal relationships, parenting, character education, reunification therapy, filial therapy, divorce/blended families, adoption and arts integration.
+Wolf Trap program for three years and her teaching and professional training experience includes serving as adjunct faculty for 3 1/2 years at CPCC in the Human Services Program and for four years in the Teacher Education program.
+Maria facilitates workshops for counselors, educators, parents and community agencies both at CCH and on site.
+Her areas of expertise include creativity/personal growth, domestic violence, sexual trauma, child abuse and interpersonal relationships, parenting, character education, reunification therapy, filial therapy, divorce/blended families, adoption andexpressive arts/arts integration.

 Maria has completed her facilitator certification in the Open Studio Process and offers classes in OSP, visual journaling, the Artist's Way, and creative movement.
+She also offers classes in stress and anxiety management based on Subtle Yoga, Mindfulness-based Stress Reduction (MBSR) and other similar practices.She also offers individual and group supervision for LPC candidates.
 She is happy to design a class or workshop for your group ranging from 2 hours to an entire weekend.